 In our view there is a particular difficulty with the application of this principle to retained EU law because it is difficult to interpret to what law the principle in fact applies.
-Clause 5.2 states that the principle of the supremacy of EU law continues to apply.....to the interpretation, disapplication or quashing of any enactment or rule of law passed or made before exit day.
-The relationship between the supremacy of EU law under the bill is not clear as Professor Mark Elliott has identified if "retained EU law is domestic law, can it inherit the "supremacy" of the "EU law".
-Questions may also be asked as to whether it applies to all retained EU law or only some retained EU law.
+Clause 5(2) states that the principle of the supremacy of EU law continues to apply.....to the interpretation, disapplication or quashing of any enactment or rule of law passed or made before exit day.
+The relationship between the supremacy of EU law and retained EU law under the bill is not clear: as Professor Mark Elliott has identified, if "retained EU law" is domestic law, is it supposed to inherit the "supremacy" of the "EU law".

+1 https://publiclawforeveryone.com/2017/08/14/the-devil-in-the-detail-twenty-questions-about-the-eu-withdrawal-bill/ asked as to whether it applies to all retained EU law or only some retained EU law.
 How does this supremacy principle apply to EU derived domestic legislation under Clause 2(2) when that domestic legislation has not benefited from supremacy?
 Does retained EU law under Clauses 3 and 4 benefit from the supremacy of EU law as provided for in Clause 5(2)?

 5.2 Clause 5(2) refers to "an enactment passed or made before exit day".
 This appears to be intended to refer to enactments which are enacted or made before exit day.
-Paragraph 96 of the explanatory notes states that an Act is passed when it receives the Royal Assent.
+Paragraph 100 of the explanatory notes states that an Act is passed when it receives the Royal Assent.
 However this is not the case for ASPs.
 An ASP is passed by the Scottish Parliament if it is approved at the end of its final stage but then normally 4 weeks have to elapse before it can be submitted by the Presiding Officer for Royal Assent during which time the bill can be referred by the Advocate General, the Lord Advocate or the Attorney General to the Supreme Court and to the European Court.
 It is only enacted when it receives Royal Assent - see sections 32, 33, 34 and 36(1)(c) of the Scotland Act 1998.
 As worded it is therefore suggested that it should be clarified whether it is intended only to apply to ASPs which have been enacted before the exit day and not just passed before that day.
 This raises a similar point as in comment 2.2 above.

-5.3 Clause 5(2) only refers to "an enactment passed or made before exit day".
+5.3 Clause 5(2) only refers to "an enactment... passed or made before exit day".
 It is not necessary for the enactment to be in force or operative before that day.
-This is therefore different from the scope of EU derived legislation in clause 2(1).
+This is therefore different from the scope of EU derived domestic legislation in clause 2(1).
+Clause 2(1) provides that EU-derived domestic legislation, as it has effect in domestic law immediately before exit day, continues to have effect in domestic law on and after exit day.
 As clause 5(2) is meant to be an exception to the saving of the provisions in, inter alia, clause 2, should it not match the scope of the saving itself?
 Otherwise the effect of clause 5(2) would appear to be to apply the principle of the supremacy of EU law to enactments which do not fall within the scope of the saving for EU derived legislation.